SMSF trustee – individual or corporate? Know your options

 - additional expenses – because you’re setting up a company, there are more establishment and running costs involved (unless you set up a special purpose company whose only purpose is to act as your corporate trustee; in this case, the running costs can be reduced, and you don’t have to lodge an additional tax return for the company, only for your SMSF).

 - your SMSF is also bound by corporation legislation.

 An SMSF can provide you with more choice and control when it comes to managing your own retirement wealth.
 However, you need to ensure that your SMSF trustee structure complements your overall financial goals, and this isn’t always easy to work out on your own.

-Before proceeding with your decision, you may wish to discuss these questions among others with your family and/or advisor:
+Before proceeding with your decision, we recommend you discuss these questions, among others, with your family and advisor:

 - Are you aware of all the associated costs and regulatory implications for each SMSF trustee structure?